Michael Harris II Preview, Player Props: Braves vs. Mets

-The Atlanta Braves, including Michael Harris II (.325 slugging percentage in past 10 games, including zero home run), battle starting pitcher David Peterson and the New York Mets at Truist Park, Monday at 7:20 PM ET.
+Michael Harris II -- with a slugging percentage of .341 in his past 10 games (including zero home runs) -- will be in action for the Atlanta Braves versus the New York Mets, with Tylor Megill on the hill, on August 22 at 7:20 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Giants.
+In his previous game, he went 1-for-5 with a double and two RBI against the Mets.

 Michael Harris II Game Info & Props vs. the Mets